sandsmark/sphero-and-mousr-qt-controller/README.md

 ![screenshot](/screenshot.jpg)
 ![screenshot of scanning](/connecting.jpg)

-Very simple (for now) Qt based controller for the Mousr cat toy, because the official app is ... lacking.
+Very simple (for now) Qt based controller for the Mousr (and soon Sphero) cat toy, because the official app is ... lacking.

 And I wanted a desktop application because I can't always be bothered to pull up my phone.